-'''

 KTSP.Train(data, situation, n)

-'''

-n The number of disjoint TSP used for classification.
+data the matrix of the values (usually gene expression) to be used to train the classi- fier.
+The columns represents samples and the rows represents the genes. situation an integer vector containing the training labels.
+Its elements should be one or zero. n The number of disjoint TSP used for classification.
 If before n pairs, the score drops to zero, the TSP with zero score are ignored.